tn512/musicstreamapp/event_generator/README.md

 - `data/`: Contains data files used by the generator
 - `deploy/`: Deployment-related files
   - `Dockerfile`: For building the event generator container
-  - `Build-And-Push.ps1`: PowerShell script for building and pushing Docker images
   - `Deploy-To-ACI.ps1`: PowerShell script for deploying to Azure Container Instances
   - `DEPLOYMENT.md`: Detailed deployment instructions